Online Lecture Series 2024

 Certificates

+All participants can get a Certificate of Attendance for each lecture!
 The lecture series is one part of the module „Introduction to Sustainable Development Goals with emphasis on Responsible Consumption and Production“.
 Recognition with 3 ECTS credits can be granted if 11 lectures are attended and an online test is taken.
-We will send necessary information and conditions of participation until the end of September to anyone who has expressed interest by registering.
+We will send necessary information and conditions of participation until 10th of October to anyone who has expressed interest by registering.

 Topics of the fifth free Online Lecture Series 2024